kristinagxy/lightnovel_gender/README.md

 The original text data which is a subset of light novels under Language:English category from Baka-Tsuki are in [light_novel_original.zip](https://github.com/kristinagxy/qtm340_lightnovel-gender/blob/main/light_novel_original.zip).

-The novel is included in our dataset if it meets two criterias.
-First, it needs to have at least one genre label with it.
-Second, it needs to have a complete English translation in a relatively standard format within the community website.
+When scraping the novels, we employed the following criteria for inclusion: first, it needed to have at least one genre label; and second, it needed to have a complete English translation in a relatively standard format.

-Different volumes in the same novel series are treated as separate books.
-We also exclude the side stories.
-Besides, the translators might use different words when indicating a new volume.
-For example, most translators use the word “volume”, a small proportion of the translators use “phase” or “part”, while still some others simply use the title of the volume directly as an indicator.
-During the scraping process, we include all these different synonyms of volumes.
+After cleaning and implementing BookNLP and Connotation Frames of Power (as described in the section below), the output file can be found

 ## Methods